CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 ## Installing FireWorks

 FireWorks is easy to install.
-We recommend using `pip` to install FireWorks alongside CSC's pre-installed Python environments.
-For further instructions, see [how to install Python packages to existing modules](../../apps/python.md#installing-python-packages-to-existing-modules).
+We recommend using [Tykky](../containers/tykky.md) to install FireWorks within a Singularity container.
+A plain pip installation with `pip-containerize` is enough.
+For further instructions, see [the Tykky documentation](../containers/tykky.md#plain-pip-installations).

 !!!
 Note
     Do not use Conda to install FireWorks.
 [CSC has deprecated the direct usage of Conda](../../support/deprecate-conda.md) installations on our supercomputers.
 This has been done to avoid performance issues on the Lustre parallel file system due to the large number of files brought by Conda.
-As a comparison, a Conda installation of FireWorks contains more than 24000 files, while an installation using `pip install --user fireworks` alongside the `python-data` module only adds about 800 files.
+For reference, a Conda installation of FireWorks contains more than 24000 files, most of which are read each time the application is run.
+This causes startup delays and degrades the performance of Lustre for all users.

 ## Setting up MongoDB in Rahti

 The process of setting up and connecting to a MongoDB database in Rahti is detailed in a separate tutorial, see [Accessing databases on Rahti from CSC supercomputers](../../cloud/rahti/tutorials/connect-database-hpc.md).
+Note that the OpenShift template in Rahti sets up MongoDB version 3.2, requiring that the PyMongo version used with FireWorks cannot be newer than 3.12.

 ## Defining and executing workflows with FireWorks